lenartgolob/nepremicnine/README.md

 Keep in mind the structure of the database, while working on the project.
 The schema looks like this:

 ![Database schema](https://raw.githubusercontent.com/lenartgolob/nepremicnine/master/img/about/db-struct.PNG)

+## Special features

+* The search bar: You can for real estate by the name of the post, address, sale method, category and by both of the paragraphs.
+* Facebook login: FB login saves the users email, first name and last name into the database and it sets the password to facebook
+* Google login: Google login saves the users email, first name and last name into the database and it sets the password to facebook